e-Spirit/fsxa-pwa/README.md

 ![Missing Layout](./assets/documentation/MissingLayout.png)

-If you are in development mode and you have already implemented the component, then you will see question marks when hovering over the elements.
+If you are in development mode and you have already implemented the component, then you will see question marks when hovering over the element.

 ![QuestionMark](./assets/documentation/QuestionMark.png)